nathanclevenger/unicode/README.md

-# unicode
-Fun with Unicode
+# Fun with Unicode

+These are some of my favorite things buried in Unicode:

+## Symbols

+## SF Symbols in the Supplementary Private Use Area (Plane 16) on Mac OS

+􀟒